johnwcowan/pdp8x/arch.md

 (Of course the implementation may be quite different, provided the user-visible registers, memory locations, and behaviors are the same.)

-Because the PDP-8/X architecture is designed as a deterministic integer machine, there is currently no support for interrupts, which on the PDP-8 are signaled by simulating a JMS instruction to address 0.
+Because the PDP-8/X architecture is designed as a deterministic machine, there is currently no support for interrupts, which on the
+PDP-8 are signaled by simulating a JMS instruction to address 0.

 It should be fairly easy to implement this architecture on a chip;